Doctor of Philosophy: History in the United States

-At the start of the 20th century, US universities were held in low regard internationally and many American students were still traveling to Europe for PhDs.
+At the start of the 20th century, U.S. universities were held in low regard internationally and many American students were still traveling to Europe for PhDs.
 The lack of centralised authority meant anyone could start a university and award PhDs.
 This led to the formation of the Association of American Universities by 14 leading research universities (producing nearly 90% of the approximately 250 legitimate research doctorates awarded in 1900), with one of the main goals being to "raise the opinion entertained abroad of our own Doctor's Degree."

 In Germany, the national government funded the universities and the research programs of the leading professors.
 It was impossible for professors who were not approved by Berlin to train graduate students.
 In the United States, by contrast, private universities and state universities alike were independent of the federal government.
 Independence was high, but funding was low.
 The breakthrough came from private foundations, which began regularly supporting research in science and history; large corporations sometimes supported engineering programs.
 The postdoctoral fellowship was established by the Rockefeller Foundation in 1919.
 Meanwhile, the leading universities, in cooperation with the learned societies, set up a network of scholarly journals.
 "Publish or perish" became the formula for faculty advancement in the research universities.
 After World War II, state universities across the country expanded greatly in undergraduate enrollment, and eagerly added research programs leading to masters or doctorate degrees.
 Their graduate faculties had to have a suitable record of publication and research grants.
 Late in the 20th century, "publish or perish" became increasingly important in colleges and smaller universities.